Skip to main content

 How to convert a pipeline

-This will give the list of CI jobs within the pipeline, all of which need to be converted into team-shared CI jobs before being able to convert the pipeline.
+This will provide a list of CI jobs within the pipeline, all of which must be converted into team-shared CI jobs before you can convert the pipeline.

 Note: Before a Pipeline can be converted to a team-shared (Pipeline) connection, both all associated CI jobs and Salesforce org connections must first be updated to team-shared connections.